oasis-tcs/openc2-tc-ops/JADN-and-OpenC2.md

    extensibility

-The JADN core types are five primitive (or scalar) and seven structured type (or complex) information types, along with a variety of options to refine the use of these types to model a broad spectrum of information types.
+The JADN core types are five primitive (or scalar) and seven structured (or complex) information types, along with a variety of options to refine the use of these types to model a broad spectrum of information.
 JADN models are organized as [Directed Acyclic Graphs (DAGs)](https://en.wikipedia.org/wiki/Directed_acyclic_graph), and complex models can be broken into packages that are related using name space identifiers and links between packages.
 JADN models can also be programatically translated among multiple, equivalent representations:

- - JSON data, the basic format of JADN
+ - JSON, the basic format of JADN
- - JADN Interface Definition Language (JIDL), an easy-to-read and -edit textual representation of JADN type definitions
+ - JADN Interface Definition Language (JIDL), an easy-to-read and -edit textual representation of JADN
  - Property tables
  - Entity Relationship Diagrams